Activity note: Hotel check-in from 3:00 p.m.

 Afternoon: Program Registration: After you have your room assignment, come over to the Road Scholar table in the Registration Office to register with the program staff and get your welcome packet containing your name-tag, up-to-date schedule that reflects any last-minute changes, and other important information.
 If your arrival is delayed, please ask for your packet when you check in.
 Orientation: The Group Leader will greet everyone with a warm welcome and lead introductions.
 We will review the up-to-date program schedule and any changes, discuss roles and responsibilities, logistics, safety guidelines, emergency procedures, and answer any questions you may have.
 Everyone will be responsible for their own luggage, with some assistance available.
 Transportation will be provided by a variety of vehicles including (but not limited to) ferries, private and taxi vans, motorcoaches, and “safari” style trucks.
 Free time is reserved for your personal independent exploration.
 Please be aware that program activities, schedules, and personnel may need to change due to local circumstances.
 In the event of changes, we will alert you as quickly as possible.
 Thank you for your understanding.
 This is a Road Scholar FLEX program.
 It offers a more flexible schedule than our traditional programs with ample time for personal independent exploration and several meals on your own to enjoy the cuisine of your choice.
 The Group Leader will be happy to offer suggestions.

-Dinner: We will enjoy a plated and served welcome dinner at the hotel, plus coffee, tea, water.
+Dinner: We will enjoy a buffet welcome dinner at the hotel, plus coffee, tea, water.

 Evening: At leisure.
 Continue getting to know your fellow participants, settle in, and get a good night’s rest for the day ahead, including morning check out.